microsoft/app-innovation-workshop/Walkthrough Guide/05_Search/README.md

 # Azure Search
 Many applications use search as the primary interaction pattern for their customers who expect great relevance, suggestions, near-instantaneous responses, multiple languages, faceting and more.
 Azure Search makes it easy for you to add powerful and sophisticated search capabilities to your website or application.
 The integrated Microsoft natural language stack, also used in Bing and Office, has been improved over 16 years of development.
 Quickly tune search results and construct rich, fine-tuned ranking models to tie search results to business goals.
 Reliable throughput and storage give you fast search indexing and querying to support time-sensitive search scenarios.

 We're going to add Azure Search to our project for searching the jobs.
-Right now we're using it in the most basic possible way but we'll be expanding this later as the app grows in complexity.
+Right now we're using it in the most basic possible way, but we'll be expanding this later as the app grows in complexity.

 ## Deploying Azure Search